ALT-F1/altf1be_json_helpers/README.md

-# altf1be_helpers
+# altf1be_json_helpers

-Helpers to deal with basic requirements of an application built by www.alt-f1.be.
-See <https://bitbucket.org/altf1be/altf1be_helpers>
+Helpers to deal with basic requirements of the management of a JSON File: Load, save, save with datetime.
+The library is built by www.alt-f1.be.
+See <https://bitbucket.org/altf1be/altf1be_json_helpers>

-The class ALTF1
+The class [AltF1beJSON](altf1be_json_helpers/altf1be_json_helpers.py) counts a limited amount of methods

-* Get the list of countries stored in the field "place" in transactions stored in twikey.
+* Load a JSON file
-* The places are written either in FR, EN or NL.
+* Save a JSON file and create the directory where to store the JSON file if it does not exists
-* The method returns a List of places in English and a Set of those places if the places are using the above-mentioned languages
+* Save a JSON file appended with a date time; e.g. 2020-06-19_20-45-42 (format YYYY-MM-DD_HH-MM-SS)

 ## usage

 * install the package on **pypi.org** :
-    * install : `pip install altf1be_helpers`
+    * install : `pip install altf1be_json_helpers`
-    * upgrade : `pip install altf1be_helpers --upgrade`
+    * upgrade : `pip install altf1be_json_helpers --upgrade`

 * install the package on **test.pypi.org** :
-    * install : `pip install -i https://test.pypi.org/simple/altf1be_helpers`
+    * install : `pip install -i https://test.pypi.org/simple/altf1be_json_helpers`
-    * upgrade : `pip install -i https://test.pypi.org/simple/altf1be_helpers --upgrade`
+    * upgrade : `pip install -i https://test.pypi.org/simple/altf1be_json_helpers --upgrade`

 ## dependencies